syncfusion-content/fileformat-docs/File-Formats/DocIO/word-document-conversion.md

 ### Macros

-DOCM is macro enabled word document.
+DOCM is a macro enabled word document.
 It is same as DOCX document contains macros and scripts.
-DocIO provides only preservation support for macros.
-The following code illustrates how to load and save a macro enabled document using DocIO library.
+The DocIO provides only preservation support for macros.
+The following code illustrates how to load and save a macro enabled document using the DocIO library.

 {% tabs %}
 {% highlight c# %}